ClemenceVan/RayguiPlusPlus/ReadMe.md

 ## License:

 RayGUI++ is released under the MIT License, allowing for both personal and commercial use with minimal restrictions.
 See the [LICENSE](./License) file for details.

-## Links:

-- Issue Tracker: [issue-tracker-link]

-Join us on our journey to create a simple and efficient immediate mode GUI library for C++ projects with RayGUI++!